itohio/EasyRobot/x/marshaller/graph/SPEC.md

 // Can be provided multiple times to register multiple message types. func WithType(example proto.Message) types.Option

-// WithEqual registers a custom equality callback used by StoredGraph nodes. func WithEqual(fn func(a, b graph.Node[any, any]) bool) types.Option

-// WithCompare registers a custom comparison callback used by StoredGraph nodes. func WithCompare(fn func(a, b graph.Node[any, any]) int) types.Option

-// WithCost registers a custom cost callback used by StoredGraph and StoredEdge. func WithCost(fn func(from, to graph.Node[any, any]) float32) types.Option

-// WithNodeDataType registers the proto.Message type for node data deserialization. func WithNodeDataType(example proto.Message) types.Option

-// WithEdgeDataType registers the proto.Message type for edge data deserialization. func WithEdgeDataType(example proto.Message) types.Option
+// WithDecisionOp registers one or more decision node operations by reflection-derived name.
+// Each function must have signature `func(Input) (Output, bool)`.
+// Operations are identified by their function name via reflection. func WithDecisionOp(fns ...any) types.Option

+// WithDecisionEdge registers one or more decision edge operations (criteria evaluators).
+// Each function must have signature `func(Input) bool`.
+// Operations are identified by their function name via reflection. func WithDecisionEdge(fns ...any) types.Option

+// WithExpressionOp registers one or more expression node operations.
+// Each function must have signature `func(Input, map[int64]Output) (Output, bool)`.
+// Operations are identified by their function name via reflection. func WithExpressionOp(fns ...any) types.Option
 ```

 ### Storage Architecture